 Extra immunisations are recommended for teenagers who are at a higher risk of certain diseases and health complications.

 Teenagers who might need extra immunisations include:

-- those with certain underlying medical conditions – for example, cystic fibrosis, inflammatory bowel disease, cancer and so on
+- teenagers with certain underlying medical conditions – for example, cystic fibrosis, inflammatory bowel disease and cancer

 - Aboriginal or Torres Strait Islanders